-As noted above, products and services shall be purchased either from the lowest responsible and responsive bidder or from the responsive and responsible respondent whose proposal or other submittal is most advantageous to the City.
-In determining whether a competing vendor is responsible and responsive, the following shall be taken into consideration:
+As noted above Whenever the City utilizes its own competitive process, products and services shall be purchased either from the lowest responsible and responsive bidder or from the responsive and responsible respondent whose proposal or other submittal is most advantageous to the City.
+In determining whether a competing vendor is responsible and responsive, criteria such as the following shall-may be taken into consideration:

 - 1. The ability of the competing vendor to perform the contract or provide the material or service required. - 2.
 Whether the competing vendor can perform the contract or provide the service promptly, or within the time specified, without delay or interference. - 3.
-The character, integrity, reputation, judgment, experience, and efficiency of the competing vendor. - 4.
+The character, integrity, reputation, judgment, experience, expertise and efficiency of the competing vendor. - 4.
 The previous and existing compliance by the competing vendor or a predecessor in interest with laws and ordinances relating to the contract or service. - 5.
 The quality of the competing vendor's performance of previous contracts or services, including the quality of such contracts or services in other municipalities, or performed for private sector customers. - 6.
 The sufficiency of financial resources and the ability of the competing vendor to perform the contract or provide the service. - 7.
 The ability of the competing vendor to provide future maintenance and service for the use of the materials, supplies, vehicles, equipment or contractual service contracted. - 8.
-Compliance by the competing vendor with all specifications in the solicitation for bids or proposals. - 9.
+Compliance by the competing vendor with all specifications included in the solicitation for bids or with all requirements included in the request for proposals or request for qualifications. - 9.
 The ability of the competing vendor to deliver and maintain any requisite bid bonds or performance bonds.